 FCF needs to be adjusted for disposals, spin-offs and discontinued operations.
 If the operation was making losses then FCF will increase.

 Bear in mind when evaluating potential growth that discontinued operations may be excluded from past performance.
 Companies are often motivated to dispose of under-performing operations because they reflect poorly on management.
-Future expected growth should be adjusted to reflect the likelihood of further poor performance.
+Projected future growth should be adjusted to reflect the likelihood of further poor performance.

 Margin of Safety

 Stocks with stable revenue and earnings streams justify higher prices which are recognized through a longer payback period.
-We may use a payback period of 10 years for volatile stocks, while blue chip stocks may justify a payback period of 13 years or more.
+We may use a payback period of 10 years for stocks with volatile revenue or earnings, while blue chip stocks with stable revenues may justify a payback period of 13 years or more.

-A simple formula with few variables, Payback eliminates the need to estimate the cost of capital, used to discount future cash flows in a normal DCF model, and project an exit value/exit multiple.
+A simple formula with few variables, Payback eliminates the need for the following variables used to discount future cash flows in a normal DCF model:

 Payback adjusts FCF for expected growth, providing a far more useful measure than normal multiples (e.g. P/E) which do not.

-Payback does not need to be adjusted for stock buybacks.
+Payback does not need to be adjusted for dividends or stock buybacks.

-Future growth is not always consistent and is subject to forecast error.
+Future growth is still subject to forecast error.